C-C-Minetest-Server/documents/twi/RULES_v2.en.md

 1. This rule applies to 1F616EMO Survival Server (`mt-twi.1f616emo.xyz:32000`).
 2. For any articles binding on players, if that player is the server owner, the article shall be interpreted as if it is a non-binding advice.
-3. The server owner has the final say on the server and has the right to interpret and modify the rules at any time, and to grant or revoke privileges.
-The server owner's interpretation of the rules shall be considered part of the rules.
+3. The server owner has the final say on the server and has the right to interpret and modify the rules at any time, and to grant or revoke privileges.<br />Any rights held by the server owner can be granted to others, and such authorization can be revoked at any time.
 4. Any conduct violating the [Hong Kong laws](https://www.elegislation.gov.hk/) is prohibited.
 Unless the context otherwise requires, if "law" or any related words are used in any articles, they shall be interpreted as the Hong Kong laws.<br />Hong Kong laws include any laws applicable to Hong Kong, such as the [Constitution](https://flk.npc.gov.cn/xf/html/xf2.html), regardless of whether they are enacted by the legislative body in Hong Kong.<br />The provision of article (2) of this section shall not apply to this article.

 ## 2. Code of Conduct